solskogen/archlinux-aarch64-builder/README.md

 ## Build Order

-Packages are sorted using topological sort to ensure:
+Packages are sorted using topological sort with advanced cycle detection to ensure:
 - Dependencies are built before dependent packages
 - Packages providing virtual dependencies come first
-- Circular dependencies are handled gracefully
+- **Circular dependencies are detected using Tarjan's algorithm**
+- **Cycles are resolved with two-stage builds (Stage 1 and Stage 2)**
+- **Packages depending on cycle members wait until the cycle is fully resolved**
 - Safe sequential building without conflicts

 ## No-Cache Mode